“The river has great wisdom and whispers its secrets to the hearts of men.” Mark Twain is definitely on to something.

 Read Full Review Here

-The Max’s woven drop stitch and carbon fiber reinforced rails make it very stiff and durable.
-This keeps it responsive on the water without a need to baby it in those shallower or rockier conditions.
+The Thurso Surf Max is a great choice for River SUP Anglers.
+Its woven drop stitch and carbon fiber reinforced rails make it very stiff and durable.
+This keeps it responsive on the water without the need to baby it in shallower or rockier conditions.

 Red Paddle Co.
 11’ Wild MSL